Queries (OrchardCore.Queries)¶

 where Published = true and ContentType = 'BlogPost'

-By selecting the "Return documents" options, the content items associated with the resulting DocumentId
+By selecting the "Return documents" options, the content items associated with the resulting DocumentId values are loaded.

 The example below returns a custom set of values instead of content items: